kemsky/creality-k1-max-xy-rails-mod/README.md

 [Washers 0.3mm (Affiliate)](https://s.click.aliexpress.com/e/_DEptgHN)

-There are two versions of toolhead: one for rails only and one for rails reinforced with 20x10 pipe.
+There are two versions of toolhead: one for rails only and one for rails reinforced with 20x10 pipe (or 20x5 mm carbon board + 20x5 mm aluminum board).

 You must use camera mount from this mod, it is 8mm lower than original.